devhelpr/jsx-vanilla-dom/readme.md

 ## Implementation details and usage

 The following is a simple implementation of JSX support for raw DOM elements.
 This is a simple implementation that does not support all the features of JSX.
 It is a simple implementation that allows for the use of JSX in a project that does not use a framework like React but just vanilla DOM.

+Files where the below is used, need to have the extension .tsx to enable typescript to use the JSX syntax.

 ```jsx
 import { renderElement } from "./create-element";